chloehellberg/SuggestItToMe/README.md

 ### Research for Project 12.18.20

 - Copied repo to try another method out, but don't want to get too far away from what I have built so far.
+- Still working on getting the API how I want it to display : https://pusher.com/tutorials/consume-restful-api-react

 # Suggest It To Me